ttetrafon/practice/unreal engine/networking.md

 ## Replication

 - **Actor Relevancy** determines which actors in the game world should be replicated to which clients based on their current locations, and which actors are relevant to the player's current view/area.
-The actor is relevant
+The actor's relevancy is determine by the following checks, in order:
-  1. If **bAlwaysRelevant = true**, is owned by the Pawn or PlayerController, is the Pawn object, or the Pawn is the instigator of an action concerning the actor.
+  1. If **bAlwaysRelevant = true**, is owned by the Pawn or PlayerController, is the Pawn object, or the Pawn is the instigator of an action concerning the actor, it is relevant.
-  2.
+  2. If the actor has **bNetUseOwnerRelevancy = true** and the actor itself has an owner, the owner's relevancy will be used.
+  3. If the actor has **bOnlyRelevantToOwner = true** and it does not pass the 1st check, then it is not relevant.
+  4. If the actor is attached to another actor's skeleton, then relevancy is determined by its parent.
+  5. If the actor has **bHidden = true** and the root component is not colliding with the checking actor, then the actor is not relevant.
+  6. If **AGameNetworkManager** is set to use *distance-based* relevancy, the actor is relevant if it is closer than the culling distance.
 - **Actors** in a scene can be replicated over multiplayer (`Class Details -> Replication`).
 - **Variables** can also be replicated (`(Variable) Details -> Replication -> Replicated`).
   - During initialisation, there may be a delay for variables to be replicated, as this will be done on the next replication cycle.
 To avoid this, have such variables only be created on the server.